The limits of multilingualism

 - a whole society can know.
 (Answer: 6)

 It reflects an amateur interest that I have had for some years rather than a serious research agenda; so most of my data comes from inquiries among colleagues rather than trawling the literature.
 Even so it may interest others who have time and ability to take the questions more seriously.
 A particularly encouraging example is Michael Erard, who has written an article about hyperpolyglots in the New Scientist (2005) and a popular book published in 2012 as ‘Babel No More‘.
-Another is Judith Therman, with a lovely 2018 article by in the New Yorker.
+Another is Judith Therman, with a lovely 2018 article in the New Yorker.
+[Added in 2022: My grandson has just told me about Hypia, an international association for hyperpolyglots; its website doesn’t mention either Erard or me, but it was founded in 2016, so it may have been inspired by Erard’s book.
+There are also numerous clips on Youtube featuring individual hyperpolyglots demonstrating their skills, e.g. this one, which is linked to a number of others.]

 One reason for my interest lies in what we can learn about the human mind from these extreme cases.
 Where an entire society speaks (say) six languages, we may assume that this society is genetically just like any other society, so it demonstrates that the human mind (barring pathology) is capable of learning and handling this many languages.
 This shows how important it is for any theory of cognition and language to be able to accommodate more than one language.
 Individual extreme polyglots (who I have called ‘hyperpolyglots’) are important for obvious reasons: if we knew how they managed these apparently impossible intellectual feats, the rest of us might be able to learn from them.
 Moreover, the research evidence seems to show that bilingualism has positive side-effects on the rest of cognition, so I hope these examples of supreme achievement will help to encourage the rest of us to do better.